 Select Results

-Published a comprehensive, basin-wide Climate Change Impact and Adaptation Study that has informed the project’s selection of priority vulnerable provinces for activities.
+Published a comprehensive, basin-wide Impact and Adaptation Study that has informed the project’s selection of priority vulnerable provinces for activities.

 Presented USAID Mekong ARCC to senior government officials from the region and the United States at the Lower Mekong Initiative Regional Working Group, a partnership of the Mekong riparian countries dedicated to building cooperation and capacity to address transnational issues.

-Conducted preliminary analysis of the LMB that estimated at $34 billion the annual values at risk from climate change impacts on infrastructure services and assets, worker productivity, agricultural output, hydroelectrical power, and eco-system services.
+Conducted preliminary analysis of the LMB that estimated at $34 billion the annual values at risk from weather-related impacts on infrastructure services and assets, worker productivity, agricultural output, hydroelectrical power, and eco-system services.

-Secured the Federation of Asian Bishops Conferences’ commitment to promote the USAID Mekong ARCC model throughout Asia as part of their approach to climate change.
+Secured the Federation of Asian Bishops Conferences’ commitment to promote the USAID Mekong ARCC model throughout Asia as part of their approach to weather-related events.

-64 percent of community members knowing at least one adaptation strategy (versus a baseline of 30 percent).
+64 percent of community members know at least one adaptation strategy (versus a baseline of 30 percent).

-58 percent of community members reported currently practicing adaptation (versus a baseline of 20 percent).
+58 percent of community members reported practicing adaptation (versus a baseline of 20 percent).

-Tested 33 climate change adaptation tools or technologies at five field sites.
+Tested 33 climate adaptation tools or technologies at five field sites.

 More than 1,000 hectares of biological significance or natural resources under improved management.